discord-php/DiscordPHP/docs/src/pages/api/00_intro.md

 DiscordPHP is a wrapper for the Discord REST, WebSocket and Voice APIs.
 Built on top of [ReactPHP](https://reactphp.org/) components.

+The class reference has moved.
+You can now access it [here](http://teamreflex.github.io/DiscordPHP/reference/).

 ### Requirements

 - PHP 7.3 CLI